benjamincjackson/distance/README.md

 `distance -i alignment1.fasta alignment2.fasta -o distances2.tsv`

-All alignments are read into memory.
+All alignments provided to -i are read into memory.

+You can also calculate all pairwise distances between one alignment in memory and one alignment streamed from disk, using the `-s / --stream` flag, like:

+`distance -i aSmallAlignment.fasta -s aBigAlignment.fasta -o distances3.tsv`

 The output is a tab-separated-value file with three columns: